 Limestone Reserves.
 The Company's limestone reserves contain at least 96% calcium carbonate (CaCO3).
-The Company has two subsidiaries that extract limestone from open-pit quarries: Texas Lime Company ("Texas Lime"), which is located near Cleburne, Texas, and Arkansas Lime Company ("Arkansas Lime"), which is located near Batesville, Arkansas.
+The Company has two subsidiaries that extract limestone from open-pit quarries: Texas Lime Company ("Texas Lime"), which is located near Cleburne, Texas and Arkansas Lime Company ("Arkansas Lime"), which is located near Batesville, Arkansas.
 U.S. Lime Company-St. Clair ("St. Clair") extracts limestone from an underground mine located near Marble City, Oklahoma.
 Colorado Lime Company ("Colorado Lime") owns property containing limestone deposits at Monarch Pass, located 15 miles west of Salida, Colorado.
 Existing crushed stone stockpiles on the property are being used to provide feedstock to the Company's plants in Salida and Delta, Colorado.
 Access to all properties is provided by paved roads and, in the case of Arkansas Lime and St. Clair, also by rail.

 Texas Lime operates a quarry, located on approximately 3,450 acres of land that contains known high-quality limestone reserves in a bed averaging 28 feet in thickness, with an overburden that ranges from 0 to 50 feet.
 Texas Lime also has mineral interests in approximately 330 acres of land adjacent to the northwest boundary of its property.
-The Texas Lime reserves, as of December 31, 2016, were approximately 33 million tons of proven recoverable reserves plus approximately 53 million tons of probable recoverable reserves.
-Assuming the current level of production and recovery rate is maintained, the Company estimates that these reserves are sufficient to sustain operations for more than 70 years.
+The Texas Lime reserves, as of December 31, 2017, were approximately 31 million tons of proven recoverable reserves plus approximately 52 million tons of probable recoverable reserves.
+Assuming the current level of production and recovery rate is maintained, the Company estimates that these reserves are sufficient to sustain operations for more than 65 years.

-Arkansas Lime operates two quarries and has hydrated lime and limestone production facilities on a second site linked to the quarries by its own standard-gauge railroad.
+Arkansas Lime operates two quarries and has hydrated lime and limestone production facilities on a second site linked to the quarries by its own railroad.
 The quarries cover approximately 1,050 acres of land located in Independence County, Arkansas containing a known deposit of high-quality limestone reserves (the "Batesville Quarry").
 The average thickness of the high-quality limestone bed is approximately 60 feet, with an average overburden thickness of approximately 30 feet.
-The reserves for the Batesville Quarry, as of December 31, 2016, were approximately 13 million tons of proven recoverable reserves.
-In 2005, the Company acquired approximately 2,500 acres of land in nearby Izard County, Arkansas (the "North Quarry").
-The high-quality reserves on these 2,500 acres, as of December 31, 2016, were approximately 76 million tons of probable recoverable reserves.
-The Company continues to assess the costs required to improve the transportation infrastructure between the North Quarry and Arkansas Lime's production facilities and other development costs to prepare the North Quarry for mining.
+The reserves for the Batesville Quarry, as of December 31, 2017, were approximately 11 million tons of proven recoverable reserves.
+Due to encountering unanticipated weathered limestone at higher elevations, we needed to increase our stripping at the Batesville Quarry and, as a result, have reduced our reserves by approximately 2 million tons in 2017, unrelated to annual production.
+In 2005, the Company acquired approximately 2,500 acres of land in nearby Izard County, Arkansas (the "Love Hollow Quarry").
+The high-quality reserves on these 2,500 acres, as of December 31, 2017, were approximately 76 million tons of probable recoverable reserves.
+The Company continues to assess the costs required to improve the transportation infrastructure between the Love Hollow Quarry and Arkansas Lime's production facilities and other development costs to prepare the Love Hollow Quarry for mining.
 Assuming the current level of production and recovery rate is maintained, the Company estimates that its total reserves in Arkansas are sufficient to sustain operations for more than 60 years.